blueag8/Photography_Website/README.md

 Thank you to the student care team at the Code Institute.
 Mentor Antonio Rodriguez

 **Images**
 By Henk DeWeerd
 **Logo**
-Designed by Naomi Wickham using Google-fonts and **Referenced** following documentation, tutorials and code checking sites:
+Designed by Naomi Wickham using Google-fonts.

+**Referenced** following documentation, tutorials and code checking sites from:

 https://stripe.com
 https://www.gitpod.io